solidi/hl-mods/workspace/plan/learnings.md

 1. `$externaltextures` is used to split the textures from a model for optimization purposes.
 In Half-Life it's mainly used for world models (`w_`).
 Textures [cannot be used](https://twhl.info/thread/view/19095) by other models.
 1. Convert [references and addressof](https://stackoverflow.com/questions/19032461/convert-reference-to-pointer-representation-in-c) in C++, and interest suggestions of how to [intiatize a struct](https://stackoverflow.com/questions/11516657/c-structure-initialization).
 1. Using [header guards](https://stackoverflow.com/questions/15042470/redefinition-of-struct-error-i-only-defined-it-once) can avoid recompilation of the same header file.
+1. Copying a struct to a reference caused garbage data to be passed into CHudMessage.
+Must provide copy to the member class.